martinkersner/seoul-artificial-intelligence-meetup/docs/index.md

 #### ▷ CapsuleNets - Dynamic Routing between capsules
 Deep Learning has been a focus of research in Machine Learning for over a decade now.
 Capsule Networks is a novel breakthrough approach to modeling large scale networks for image classification.
 As an alternative to vanilla CNNs CapsuleNets take more "intelligent approach" to the problem.

+#### ★ James Park
+James is a data engineer & software developer at KIS (Korea Investment Securities).
+He wants to be an entrepreneur and make a business affecting the world.

+#### ▷ Cryptocurrency trading project proposal
+James will introduce several interesting cryptocurrency projects.
+He is planning to build a cryptocurrency online trading model with the latest Machine Learning techniques.
+Do you want to join him?

 #### ★ Cinyoung Hur